TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

     }

 This is a typical composer.json file without any complexity: It's a `typo3-cms-extension`, with an author and a license.
-We are stating that "I need at least 11.5.0 of cms-core" and we tell the auto loader "find all class names starting with :php:`Lolli\Enetcache` in the Classes/ directory".
+We are stating that "I need at least 11.5.0 of cms-core" and we tell the autoloader "find all class names starting with :php:`Lolli\Enetcache` in the Classes/ directory".

 The extension already contains some unit tests that extend `typo3/testing-framework`'s base